jenfurg/BubbleShooter/README.md

  6/3: Leo made game over trigger when bubbles reach a certain point.

  6/4: Leo rewrote various functions to work with a hexagonal grid instead of a rectangular grid.

+ 6/5: Leo edited the color cycling such that if the player has eliminated the bubbles of a given color from the grid entirely, the player will no longer be supplied with bubbles of that color.